 Information gathered at time of registration is necessary to document eligibility, family background, sponsor consent for access to emergency medical care, to include data required to set program fees, and enroll in the USDA Food program.
 Information is provided to attending physicians when necessary for child to be taken to medical facility by someone other than a parent.
 Information on immunizations and medical problems will be used for program admission screening procedures.
 Family income data will be used to determine rate structures.
-Disclosure of family income is not required; however failure to do so will result in fees set at the highest rate.
+Patrons failing to provide income documentation within 3 business days of registration/enrollment/re-registration will be terminated/denied care.
 Family income information is only maintained at Parent Central Services.
 Access to a child's file is limited to management, administrative staff required to maintain files, and staff directly providing care for the child.
 Formal and informal developmental assessments are completed on each child.
 Program management, trainers and staff directly providing care for the child will have access to the assessment results.
 Results are used to ensure daily activities meet the needs of each individual child.